ASAP (TV program): ASAP '05; use of year logos (2005–2009)

-ASAP XV/ASAP Rocks/ASAP 2012 (2010–2015)
+ASAP XV, ASAP Rocks, ASAP 2012 (2010–2015)

 On January 3, 2010, the show was relaunched as ASAP XV to mark its fifteenth anniversary.
-Year numbers in the show title weren't adapted but instead anniversary marks was used.
+Year numbers in the show title weren't adapted but instead anniversary marks were used.
 America's Best Dance Crew champion Jabbawockeez also became guest performers since then.
 During the show's special anniversary episode on February 7, 2010, a new set was introduced and an opening break bumper (OBB) was instituted for the first time.
 Competition became a three-way battle when GMA Network (Party Pilipinas) and TV5 (P.O.5) produced their own "concert party" shows, where some of their talents and staff were ASAP alumni.
-In October of that same year, the show celebrated the diamond anniversary of another valued advertiser of ABS-CBN which is P&G Philippines and Carol Banawa guested once again to promote her new album.
+In October of that same year, the show celebrated the diamond anniversary of another valued advertiser of ABS-CBN, P&G Philippines, and Carol Banawa guested once again to promote her new album.

-On January 2, 2011, the show was launched as ASAP Rocks as a way of asserting its over-the-top but tastefully conceptualized production numbers, and the first episode for 2011 began with a short AVP emphasizing the Concert Experience format.
+On January 2, 2011, the show was launched as ASAP Rocks as a way of asserting its over-the-top but tastefully conceptualized production numbers, and the first episode for 2011 began with a short audio–visual presentation (AVP) emphasizing the "concert experience" format.
 On April 3, 2011, a new set was introduced, and for the first time in show's history, the show welcomed the Eat Bulaga! main host Vic Sotto as a special guest, performing in the show twice (April and December 2011) to promote separately the two movies that he did for ABS-CBN's film arm Star Cinema.
 In his December 2011 guesting, Vic was joined by some of his Eat Bulaga! co-hosts on stage to promote the MMFF entry Enteng ng Ina Mo.
-All of these moments were occurred before both Eat Bulaga! and ASAP being airing together on TV5 twelve years later.
-The show also lost its two former co-hosts and performers AJ Perez and RJ Rosales that same year due to their respective deaths.
+All of these moments occurred before both Eat Bulaga! and ASAP being aired together on TV5 twelve years later, until December 2025.
+The show also lost its two former co-hosts and performers AJ Perez and RJ Rosales that same year, due to their deaths.